ale-xy/Gett-places/README.md

 Create an application to show user current location and places around current location.
 The address can be either the user’s current location or an address he searches for.

-Extra: show place details on marker click.
+Extra: show place details on marker tooltip click.

 ## Libraries used:
 * Google APIs for map, places and geocoding.